-So, if you’re after a surefire method to boost page speed tremendously and reduce page abandonment, you should enable Google AMP on your site.
+So, if you’re after a surefire method to boost your page speed tremendously and reduce page abandonment, you should enable Google AMP on your site.

-Now that you know the benefits of Google AMP, let’s take a detailed look at how to enable Google AMP on your WordPress site.
+Now that you know the primary benefits of Google AMP, let’s take a detailed look at how to enable Google AMP on your WordPress site.

 Step 1: Install the AMP Plugin